 A root-cause approach to PMS

-The fluctuation of your sex hormones estrogen and progesterone, that naturally occurs throughout your menstrual cycle, causes PMS symptoms in random unlucky women.
+The fluctuation of your sex hormones estrogen and progesterone, which naturally occurs throughout your menstrual cycle, causes PMS symptoms in random unlucky women.

 Hormone fluctuations are normal.
 However, when you can’t adapt to the fluctuations, that’s when you feel symptoms.
 So, we functional doctors ask the root-cause question: Why would you have a hard time adapting to fluctuating estrogen and progesterone levels?
 We want to nail down the answer for you, so we can use the right treatment.
 Here’s an outline of seven common root causes: